skinred78/InstantLingua/README.md

   - Text-to-speech for original and translation
   - Quick copy buttons for each section
   - Click outside or press `Esc` to close, `Return` to confirm, `Cmd+C` to copy translation
+- **Auto-Dialog Threshold** – Automatically switch to Dialog Window when output exceeds the threshold (default: 200 chars).
+This ensures long responses are always readable with proper text wrapping.
+Set to 0 to disable.

 ## Tasks Overview